john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 ## Learning More about a Linux Command

 So far, we have covered a few Linux / BASH tools: `pwd`, `cd`, and `ls`.
 But these tools can actually take a lot more parameters and optional arguments.
-For instance, we can _list_ the name of a file, or we can list detailed information on a file:
+For instance, we can _list_ the name of a file, or we can list detailed information on that file with `ls -lh`:

 ```shell
 $ ls file1.txt